Careers in Finance: Investment Consulting Jobs

 Investment consultants help managers control risk, providing an independent voice to validate and vet ideas.
 It’s of paramount importance that money managers “get the investment right” as trillions of dollars of client funds and accumulated pension benefits are at stake.
 Financial organizations operate in an increasingly litigious manner, and the use of investment consultants can act as a risk management tool if an investment goes bad.

-Investment consultants also keep clients abreast of the newest strategies in alternative investment.
+Professionals in investment consulting jobs also keep clients abreast of the newest strategies in alternative investment.
 With the proliferation of such strategies, including smart beta, market neutral, risk-parity, etc. a pension manager can easily get behind in the latest trends.
 Dallas Police and Fire announced plans to add allocations to hedge funds with absolute return and structured credit strategies, two popular alternative investment strategies.
 It is likely the fund managers were found by consultants.5

 Many pension funds are seriously underfunded, meaning they currently do not have enough assets to meet future obligations to beneficiaries.
 The amount of underfunding is commonly estimated at $1 trillion, but some put the estimates even higher, believing some pension funds have overstated return assumptions and understated future liabilities.6 Whatever the actual amount is, the stakes are high considering it will be taxpayers who may bail out the pensions if they become distressed enough.
 At the very least, benefits could be cut for workers, both active and retired.
 Karen Friedman of the Pension Rights Center worries “this is going to be a national crisis for hundreds of thousands, and eventually millions, of retirees and their families.6